MicrosoftDocs/learn/learn-pr/azure/publish-app-service-static-web-app-api/includes/3-static-web-apps.md

 | App artifact location | dist             | The location of your app's build artifacts, relative to your app location | No       |
 | API location          | api              | The location of the source code for your API                              | No       |

 The **App artifact location** is a relative path to the build output directory of your application.
-For example, consider we have an app at `/` that outputs its built assets to a `dist` folder.
+For example, consider we have an app at `my-app` that outputs its built assets to a `my-app/dist` folder.
 In this case, you specify `dist` for this location.

 ### From source code to static assets with GitHub Actions